mimmo96/Personal-site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Machine Learning
-- Computational Linguistics
+- Natural language processing
-- Information Retrieval
+- Deep Learning
 - Data Mining

 # Education to show in About widget